yirano/sprint_algorithms/Short-Answer/Algorithms_Answers.md

 ```
 start at the middle floor of this n-story building:
-    drop an egg and if it breaks:
-        go down one floor
-        broken += 0

-    if it doesn't  break:
+        drop five eggs for good measure:
+            if average broken is less than the average not:
                 go up one floor
+                broken += broken
+            else
+                go up one floor
-        broken += 1
+                broken += broken

 ```

 Runtime --> O(n)?
 You're just going up and down the stairs until you create an ocean of yolk.